Living in the US

 It is a good idea to bring a credit/debit card, or a small amount of money American currency with you when you enter the U.S. as you may need to pay for transportation to and from the airport, food, or temporary housing.
 It can also take a week or so to set up a bank account, so having immediate access to money is important.
 You are advised, however, not to carry large amounts of money on you as you do not want to risk losing it.

 It is highly recommended that you open a bank account in the US.
-Please review our Banking in the US brochure to learn about the process and documents needed to open an account as well as things to consider when choosing a bank.
+During Check In, we will provide further information about the process and documents needed to open an account as well as things to consider when choosing a bank.

 As you adjust to U.S. currency, it is a good idea to keep track of all of your expenses.
 There are many resources online to help you create a budget.

 Students applying for admission to SNHU may be eligible for merit-based scholarship awards based on previous academic achievement.
 In order to be considered, you must complete the scholarship application, which must be received at least 30 days prior to the start of the term of enrollment.